Keep your dog in top shape this spring

 But the inevitable increase in activity and contact with other dogs, that’s driven by seasons, can come with a few common problems too, including a greater chance of your dog picking up parasites, or an infection from another dog, or even ingesting toxic plants.

-Forewarned is forearmed, so here are a few things to look out for this month, as suggested by our head nurse Anna and the team at Clarendon Street Veterinary Surgery, who are always happy to take your call on 01223 359021 if you have any questions.
+Forewarned is forearmed, so here are a few things to look out for this month, as suggested by our head nurse Sarah and the team at Clarendon Street Veterinary Surgery, who are always happy to take your call on 01223 359021 if you have any questions.

 Here’s a list of things to be aware of when you’re out and about with your dog this month: